microsoft/qlib/docs/introduction/introduction.rst

 ======================  ========================================================================

 - The modules with hand-drawn style are under development and will be released in the future.
-- The modules with a dashed border are highly user-customizable and extendible.
+- The modules with dashed borders are highly user-customizable and extendible.